-- 1. In-Gathering (chairs in circle) - 2.
-Recitation (8 to 9 minutes) call for volunteer readers - Page 259 Read from the top and end at the new section title. - Page 263 Read from the stars ("Ours has been") and continue to page 264, ending after its first paragraph. - Page 267 Begin with Line 2 and continue to the end of the para. - Page 295 begin with the segment, "Worldwide religious revival and continue to p.
+- Page 259 Read from the top and end at the new section title. - Page 263 Read from the stars ("Ours has been") and continue to page 264, ending after its first paragraph. - Page 295 begin at the starred "Worldwide religious revival" and continue to p.
 296, ending at the first set of stars. - 3.
 DVD viewing: Disk 1: "Sacred Direction of Evolution" (10 minutes), then return to menu and click on "Who We Are" (5 minutes)

 - 4. Silent reflection: (2 minutes) "Before we begin discussion of the chapters you perused at home, along with the recitations and the DVD segment we viewed, let us pause for a minute of silence to help us participate in the dialogue in such a way that both our head and our heart will guide our remarks and our listening of others." - 5.
 Discussion: [It is important to encourage everyone to share briefly before discussion is opened.
 Based on the number of participants, determine how much time each person will be given to respond to the opening question, which is to be answered by all.
 Recruit someone to be the TIMEKEEPER and to chime or ring a bell gently when a person's time is up.]
-Here is the suggested opening question:

-Q: What came up for you most powerfully in your reading at home, in the recitation here, or in the DVD segments we just watched?

-Q: Let us talk about Who We Are, as the human.
+Here is the suggested opening question: - Q: What came up for you most powerfully in your reading at home, in the recitation here, or in the DVD segments we just watched? - 6.
+Discussion continues.
+Possible questions: - Q: Let us talk about Who We Are, as the human.
 The idea that we humans are the Universe awakening to its own story, celebrating its own glory, has generated religious awakenings in people.
 This has been going on ever since Julian Huxley and Pierre Teilhard de Chardin in the mid-20th century, and then Thomas Berry in the late 20th century, started teaching in this way.
-Did anyone here have a sense of awakening, renewed inspiration, from Dowd's portrayal (in the DVD) of our species as the Cosmos awakening to its own majesty?
-[Note: He uses Christian language to make this point at the bottom of page 269.]

-Q: In chapter 17, Rev. Dowd provides a quick survey of what he calls "Major Challenges in the Next 250 Years."
+Did anyone here have a sense of awakening, renewed inspiration, from Dowd's portrayal of our species as the Cosmos awakening to its own majesty? - Q: In chapter 17, Dowd provides a quick survey of what he calls "Major Challenges in the Next 250 Years."
 After his analysis of "the bad news" trends, he talks about "wildcards."
 Wildcards are unpredictable but possible events that would cause severe harm to humanity (such as asteroid impacts and supervolcanoes).
 He then surveys the positive trends and what he calls, "the likely good news."
-Did you find this chapter distressing, hopeful, or some combination- and why?

-Q: Let's turn to page 296.
+Did you find this chapter distressing, hopeful, or some combination and why? - Q: Let's turn to page 296.
 Would someone read aloud the text between the two sets of stars? . . . [after the recitation] Might embedding your own life within such a frame of heroic participation give you, too, a sense of deep calling?